 LTRC 592.
 Practicum and Seminar in Literacy Leadership 4 credits

 Students concurrently complete a position paper that includes a survey of the literature and an action research component.

-NOTE: After browsing this website, direct questions about Binghamton University's literacy programs to coordinator Dr. Bogum Yoon at 777-3325 or email@example.com.
+NOTE: After browsing this website, direct questions about Binghamton University's literacy programs to coordinator Dr. Marla Mallette at 777-7331 or firstname.lastname@example.org.